They want to practice situations taken from their professional environment, and discuss real-life Business English topics.

-One last bonus activity you could do that will also help your students develop the skills they need for business and professional reasons is to have them give a “show and tell” presentation or just simply talk about three gadgets, tools, products, services, etc. they’ve bought in the recent past related to one of their personal interests.
+Have them give a “show and tell” presentation or just simply talk about three gadgets, tools, products, services, etc they’ve bought in the recent past related to one of their personal interests.

 Have the students teach the class either how to use this product or service, how it works, why they bought it, what the features are, what problem it solves for them, etc.

 Here are some actual examples from my students, which you can show your students to give them an idea of what you’re looking for:

 - A new bicycle helmet

 All of these activities referenced are meant to be engaging for your adult students in Business English lessons, but the most effective way to do them is with the full lesson plans via the links above.

 Watching the videos with your students should generate extra discussion and give you extra content to work with.

 3 thoughts on “20+ Great Business English Topics and Lesson Activities”

 Brilliant content.
 Relevant topics and articles with comprehensive structural lesson plans.
 Thank you.

 Practicing the business English lessons in he student life can be very helpful in longer run.
 This helps in the proper development of the individual for professional world.
 Thanks so much for sharing this!